Volcanoes in Hawaii: Breaking Down Hawaii's Volcanoes by Island

 About 75 percent of Maui’s landmass was created by a single, gigantic shield volcano called Haleakala.
 The rest of the island’s land was formed by the Mauna Kahalawai volcano to the west.
 If you look at the island’s geography, it’s easy to see how these two large volcanoes formed.

 Haleakala is the particularly giant volcano that created the island’s eastern mass of land.
-Nowadays, Haleakala is a wonderful 33,000-acre national park perfect for watching the sunset.
+Nowadays, Haleakala is a wonderful 33,000-acre national park perfect for watching the sunrise or sunset.
 Don’t be fooled by the so-called Haleakala Crater, however, which isn’t actually a volcanic caldera but a valley created by wind erosion.

 The West Maui Mountains, as they are often referred to, are a volcanic collection of ridges that were formed by a series of eruptions about 320 thousand years ago.
 Since then, the remnants of this giant shield volcano have undergone heavy stream erosion which created the mountainous landscape you can visit today!
+If you're looking for adventure on this side of the island check out our West Maui Coastline Tour that travels around these mountains stopping at hikes, scenic spots, and cultural sites.

 There has long been some debate over exactly how many volcanoes formed Kauai, however, modern research suggests that there were two undersea volcanic vents that contributed to the island’s mass.
 Today, neither of these vents are easily identifiable after millions of years of weathering and erosion on Hawaii’s oldest island.
 This extensive weathering is responsible for the unique, sharp ridges that Kauai is known for.